 Getting healthier is a great benefit of EGF, but so is making new friends!
 Participants hold one another accountable and take the opportunity to have fun together while exercising.
-Check out the photo below of the Garland County EGF group at a post-workout celebration!
+Check out the photo below of the Desha County EGF group at a post-workout celebration!

 Introduction to Extension Get Fit

 Physical activity is important for adults of all ages.
 Despite strong evidence of the health benefits of physical activity, the majority of American do not regularly participate.
 There are many possible reasons why people do not engage in recommended physical activity - lack of time, lack of access to programs or facilities, and lack of motivation, to name a few.
 The Extension Get Fit (EGF) program aims to address some common barriers to engaging in regular, structured physical activity (referred to as exercise throughout this curriculum) by increasing access to structured and safe programs offered through local county Extension offices.